Rihanss/holobot/README.md

 ## Issue:

 First of all, Holo is using quick.db and Enmap as her database.
-Installation guide for quick.db on windows can be found [Here](https://github.com/plexidev/quick.db/issues/152#issuecomment-543740060) | For Enmap installation, it also can be found [Here](https://enmap.evie.dev/install)
+Installation guide for quick.db on windows can be found [Here](https://github.com/plexidev/quick.db/issues/152#issuecomment-543740060)
+Enmap installation, it can be found [Here](https://enmap.evie.dev/install)

 You need to install **better-sqlite3** to continue using **quick.db** and **enmap**
 > npm install better-sqlite3